arklumpus/VectSharp/Readme.md

 Note that to install VectSharp.Raster.ImageSharp you will need to add the [ImageSharp MyGet](https://www.myget.org/feed/sixlabors/package/nuget/SixLabors.ImageSharp) source to your package sources, so that you can obtain the latest nightly build (the version of SixLabors.ImageSharp.Drawing that is published on NuGet throws an exception whenever you try to draw outside the page bounds).

 ## Usage
-You can find the full documentation for the VectSharp library at the [documentation website](https://arklumpus.github.io/VectSharp).
-A [PDF reference manual](https://arklumpus.github.io/VectSharp/VectSharp.pdf) is also available.
+You can find detailed documentation for the VectSharp library, **including interactive examples**, at the [documentation website](https://arklumpus.github.io/VectSharp).
+A comprehensive API reference is also available, both as a [website](https://arklumpus.github.io/VectSharp/api) and as a [PDF manual](https://arklumpus.github.io/VectSharp/api/VectSharp.pdf).

 In general, working with VectSharp involves: creating a `Document`, adding `Page`s, drawing to the `Page`s' `Graphics` objects and, finally, exporting them to a PDF document, `Canvas`, PNG image or SVG document.